madrus/kdocs/docs/engine/styling.md

 line 2
 ```

+---

 ### Custom Theme

-It is possible to add extra customization via a **Custom Theme** option.
+It is possible to add extra customization via a __Custom Theme__ option.

 * create the `custom_theme` and `custom_theme/css` directories under `doc_dir` (see `mkdocs.yml` file)
 * inside the `custom_theme/css` directory create `extra.less` file with your styles